revel/revel.github.io/manual/jobs.md

 	module.jobs = github.com/revel/revel/modules/jobs

-Additionally, in order to access the job monitoring page, you will need to add this line to your routes:
+Additionally, in order to access the job monitoring page, you will need to add `module:jobs`  to your routes, normally as the top, eg:

 	module:jobs
+	GET     /    App.Index

-This statement will insert the `/@jobs` route at that location.
+This statement will insert the `@jobs` route at that location, ie `http://127.0.0.1/@jobs`.
+At present the jobs url is restricted to `127.0.0.1`

 ## Options